autopulated/busybot/readme.md

 ## Why this Proof-of-Work Scheme is Useful
-This proof of work scheme is useful over a hash-collision type scheme, or memory-bound scheme because it is resistant to parallel implantation, not memory intensive, and predictable in duration largely varying only by single core processing speed, and the speed of the closest few KB of cache.
-This makes it 'fairer' for a wide range of devices.
+This proof of work scheme is useful over a hash-collision type scheme, random search scheme, or memory-bound scheme:
+ * It is resistant to parallel implementation, so a multi-core server or GPU cannot solve it dramatically faster than a mobile device.
+ * It only requires a small amount of memory, which is also fairer to mobile devices and means it does not degrade performance after the challenge has finished by evicting other resources from memory.
+ * Since almost all modern devices have at least two cores, the impact of the challenge on the responsiveness of a webpage when implemented in a web worker is minimal.

-A client with significant parallel GPU compute cannot calculate a solution dramatically faster or cheaper than a client with a single core processor.
-(And these reasons appear to be why it was chosen for kCTF too https://github.com/google/kctf/commit/b770fad71304cb060475c98bcabd2e150d217ad0)
+It's especially important that a client with significant parallel GPU compute cannot calculate a solution dramatically faster or cheaper than a client with a single core processor.
+(And this is appears to be why a challenge of this form was chosen for kCTF too https://github.com/google/kctf/commit/b770fad71304cb060475c98bcabd2e150d217ad0)

+The proof-of-work does of course cause all clients to 'waste' time and energy.

+It's best to impose difficult challenges only if some other signal indicates that the requests might be abusive, such as a high rate of requests from an ip, or another reputation metric, as an alternative to blocking requests completely.

-This scheme does of course cause all clients to 'waste' time and energy, it's suggested to impose it only on a high rate of requests from a single ip address, where it can avoid otherwise denying service to genuine users who are sharing a connection: a group of 100 students in a school sharing the same ip address are not significantly hampered by each having to wait 10 seconds for an important request, but a single abusive client making 100 requests would have to spend 15 minutes of computing time for the privilege.
+A group of 100 students in a school sharing the same ip address are not significantly hampered by each having to wait 10 seconds to solve a busybot challenge for an important request, but a single abusive client making 100 requests from the same IP address would have to spend 15 minutes of computing time for the privilege.

 # License